Faishun/ReflectiveDLLiReverseShell/Readme.md

 Build
 =====

-Open the 'rdi.sln' file in Visual Studio C++ (from 2022, 2019 will not work) and build the solution in Release mode to make inject.exe and reflective_dll.dll
+Open the 'rdi.sln' file in Visual Studio C++ (from 2022, 2019 will not work) and build the solution in Release mode to make inject.x64.exe and reflective_dll.x64.dll

 Usage
 =====